-Plan is the first stage of the data lifecycle.
-As a researcher at an Australian university, you are required to collect, manage and retain your research data and primary materials in accordance with relevant legislation and University policies which are consistent with the Australian Code for the Responsible Conduct of Research.
+As a researcher at an Australian university, you are required to collect, manage and retain your research data and primary materials in accordance with relevant legislation and University policies which are consistent with the Australian Code for the Responsible Conduct of Research, 2018.
 In the planning stage, consider the following:

-- conduct a review of existing datasets and determine whether your research will use existing data, new data or a combination of both
+- conduct a review of secondary datasets and determine whether your research will use secondary data, new data or a combination of both

 - consult relevant policies, procedures and legislation

 - investigate confidentially and privacy requirements, and any contractual arrangements with funders or industry partners

 Review secondary datasets

 Consider whether secondary datasets are appropriate to answer your research question.
 With more research data being made openly available for further research and analysis through data repositories and archives, there is a real possibility that useful datasets may be available to either fully or partially answer your research question.

 There are two main approaches to using secondary datasets: